Stephen Geoffreys

 Stephen Geoffrey Miller (born November 22, 1964), known professionally as Stephen Geoffreys, is an American actor.
-Rising to prominence in teen films in the 1980s, Geoffreys is perhaps best known for his role as high school misfit-turned vampire, "Evil Ed" in the 1985 horror film Fright Night, in addition to both starring and supporting performances in Heaven Help Us (1985), Fraternity Vacation (1985), At Close Range (1986), and 976-EVIL (1988).
+He played high school misfit-turned vampire "Evil Ed" in the 1985 horror film Fright Night.
+He also appeared in Heaven Help Us (1985), Fraternity Vacation (1985), At Close Range (1986), and 976-EVIL (1988).

 Life and career

 Born Stephen Geoffrey Miller in Cincinnati, Ohio, Geoffreys first began acting on the stage.
 In 1984, he was nominated for Broadway's Tony Award for "Best Performance by a Featured Actor in a Musical" for his performance in a play based on The Human Comedy.
 For this role, he won the Theatre World Award in 1984.

-Geoffreys appeared in several horror and teen films in the 1980s, most notably Heaven Help Us (1985) as well as Fraternity Vacation and 976-EVIL with the director/actor Robert Englund from A Nightmare on Elm Street in 1989.
+Geoffreys appeared in several horror and teen films in the 1980s, including Heaven Help Us, Fraternity Vacation, and 976-EVIL.
 He also played a supporting part in the critically acclaimed drama At Close Range in 1986.
 He is best known for playing the teenage misfit-turned vampire "Evil" Ed in the 1985 vampire horror film Fright Night, also starring Roddy McDowall, William Ragsdale, and Chris Sarandon.
 Geoffreys was asked to reprise his role in Fright Night Part 2 but turned it down to play the lead role in 976-EVIL.

 During the 1990s, Geoffreys appeared for several years in gay pornographic movies, using the alias Sam Ritter.